The Complete Guide to Cannabis Cultivation Nutrients

 What nutrients does a cannabis plant need?

 The best cannabis fertilizers contain Nitrogen (N), phosphorus (P), and potassium (K).
 And all programs will also contain a full profile of micronutrients as well.
+These elements are universally recognized as essential for plant growth, each having a distinct physiological role (Kidder & Hanlon, 2018).
 Here's how you know when your plant needs each one:

 - Cannabis nitrogen deficiency: leaves look pale, turn yellow, curl and drop off.